facereviewer/gattemoos-ng/README.md

 1. **How do I unban a blacklisted user from my bot?**

+You can use `/unblacklist 12345678` with those numbers replaced by their username or ID, but be careful you don't accidentally send that info out to everyone.

-To unban someone, you need their Telegram User ID (preferred) or username/profile name.
+To do it securely, you can run a script from your server.
+You need their Telegram User ID (preferred) or username/profile name.
 If you have a name you can use `./util/blacklist.py find` to search your bot's database for the user record.

 You can then run `./util/blacklist.py unban 12345678` to remove the ban.

+(We could add a button interface, but the blacklist could grow far too large for that.)

 2. **How do I whitelist a user for my bot?**

-To whitelist someone, you need their Telegram User ID or their username.
-The username will only work after they've already tried joining once.
-Keep in mind that all bots currently use the same database records, so keep that in mind if you're running multiple bots.
+Just use `/whitelist` and choose the user from the buttons.
+You can also do it before they try to join by using `/whitelist 12345678` with those numbers replaced by their user ID.
+Be careful any time you're using IDs in commands.

-3. **How do I demote somone I promoted to mod/admin at some point?**
+3. **How do I demote someone I promoted to mod/admin at some point?**

-If you already have an User ID in mind, proceed below.
+You can reply to a message with `/blacklist` and then use `/unblacklist @username` (or ID).
+Otherwise you'll have to do it on the server.

+If you have their user ID, you can skip this step:
-Otherwise you can either use the find utility like explained above or run `./util/perms.py list` to list all users with elevated rank.
+Either use the find utility like explained above or run `./util/perms.py list` to list all users with elevated rank.

 Simply run `./util/perms.py set 12345678 user` to remove the users' privileges.

 This can also be used to grant an user higher privileges by exchanging the last argument with "*mod*" or "*admin*".

+This is all silly.
+There'll be a /demote command in the future.

 4. **What is the suggested setup to run multiple bots?**

-The `blacklist.py` and `perms.py` script, including advanced functions like blacklist syncing (`./util/blacklist.py sync`), support a structure like the following where each bot has its' own subdirectory:
+The administrative scripts support a structure like the following where each bot has its' own subdirectory:

 ```
-root folder
+secretlounge folder
 \-- bot1
   \-- db.sqlite
   \-- config.yaml